Table of Contents

 Additionally, when you make payments or pay monthly salaries for your employees, cryptocurrencies are normally not allowed by the in-charge agencies.

 Sometimes, you can only make payments in cryptocurrency through specific platforms like Revolut, Mister Tango, or Kraken, which leads to difficulties in use.

 We recognize the great potentiality of cryptocurrency to many traders, but its practicality and availability in purchasing goods and services may be a big matter of concern in the near future.

 Few banks of choice

-The first presence of cryptocurrency – Bitcoin has actually emerged for just over 10 years.
-There are still many countries with no regulation on legal uses of this form of currency.
+The first presence of cryptocurrency – Bitcoin has emerged for just over 10 years.
+There are still many countries with no regulation on the legal uses of this form of currency.
 The absence of such regulations has limited the number of financial institutions for crypto-related transactions.

 So far, it seems impossible for individuals and companies engaging in crypto-related business to open an offshore bank account, let alone banking in large and reputable banks.